craftercms/docs/source/system-administrators/activities/production-environment-setup.rst

       `./gradlew clone build deploy -Penv=authoring`
       `./gradlew start -Penv=authoring`

 #.
 Create your site in authoring.
-You can follow the guide :ref:`your_first_website` to use one of the out-of-the-box blueprints provided by CrafterCMS.
+You can follow the guide :ref:`your_first_project` to use one of the out-of-the-box blueprints provided by CrafterCMS.

 #.
 Now that you have a site setup in authoring, the next thing to do is to setup your site in the delivery instance(s).
 Let's begin the delivery installation.